Home Warranty Response Times: How Long Does It Really Take to Get Service?

 • Contractor availability in your area

-Learn more about how the full claims process works if you want a deeper look at what happens after you submit a request.
+Learn more about how to file a claim if you want a deeper look at what happens after you submit a request.

-Phase 3: Diagnosis Visit (1–3 Business Days After Dispatch)
+Phase 3: Diagnosis Visit (1 to 3 Business Days After Dispatch)

 Once the technician arrives, they assess the problem and determine whether it's covered.
-This visit typically takes 1–3 hours.
+This visit typically takes 1 to 3 hours.
 After diagnosis, the contractor submits their findings to the warranty company, which then approves or denies the repair.
-That decision can add another 24–48 hours before work begins.
+That decision can add another 24 to 48 hours before work begins, though AI-powered adjudication is shrinking that gap.
+Some 2026 platforms now auto-approve 40 to 70 percent of routine claims without human intervention, and a few report up to 80 percent auto-approval rates for standardized claims.
+See how contractor quality and vetting factors into this stage.

-Phase 4: Repair or Replacement Completion (1 Day – 3+ Weeks)
+Phase 4: Repair or Replacement Completion (1 Day to 3+ Weeks)

 Repair Type Estimated Completion Time

-Minor appliance fix (switch, belt, seal) Same day – 2 days
+Minor appliance fix (switch, belt, seal) Same day to 2 days

 Compare Home Warranty Options in Ohio